"Creating Your Own Command Interpreter: Main Concepts Guide: Simple Shell - Part 2"

 }

-is a data type in the C programming language that is used to represent process IDs (PIDs).
-It is a signed integer type and is defined in the sys/types.h
+note that pid_t is a data type in the C programming language that is used to represent process IDs (PIDs).
+It is a signed integer type and is defined in the sys/types.h header file.

 FUNCTIONS TO KNOW :